 No—we offer all-rental month-to-month apartments with no buy-in fee.

 We offer a range of apartment styles in many configurations.
 We work with families to find the best fit.
 Contact one of our communities any day of the week to review your preferences and the respective floor plan options.

 Yes—we offer special shared living options, affording spouses with different care needs to stay together whether it’s living independently with your spouse in Assisted Living or Personal Care, supporting a spouse’s early-stage memory loss in Assisted Living or Personal Care or staying together in a secure Memory Care neighborhood.
 Schedule a personalized visit to see the different options yourself.

 Certainly.
 For your added convenience, we offer transportation to shopping, doctors’ appointments, churches/synagogues and other destinations.

 Not only do we accept them, we welcome them!
 In fact we have on-campus Pet Care Coordinators to help with your pet caregiving while away on vacation or at any time you need an extra hand.
-Click here for details on our Pet Care Program.
+Ask our team about details.

 When evaluating your options, there should be a balance of practical considerations with quality measures.
 To help, check out these useful tips.